ptogias/dbscrape/README.md

 There are three parameters used in dbscrape
 #### 1. std_url
-The URL post pagination (stops to 'page=').
+*Character.* The URL post pagination (stops to 'page=').
 #### 2. pages
-Pagination range (i.e. '1:88').
+*Numeric.* Pagination range (i.e. '1:88').
 Must start from 1 and end to the respective query end page (search for this manually).
 #### 3. postfix
-[Optional] Applied on-page filters.
+_[Optional]_ *Character.* Applied on-page filters.
 These are indicated after the "page=" url part.
+Defaults to an empty char vector.
 See second example.

 ## Examples